- All Federal Courts in California

 - Clerked for U.S. District Court Judge Susan Illston of the Northern District of California

-Justin T. Berger is a Principal at Cotchett, Pitre & McCarthy, where he specializes in representing individuals who have been wrongfully terminated by their employers, whistleblowers in qui tam actions under the federal and California False Claims Acts, co-founder disputes, and other high-profile cases of corporate fraud.
+Justin T. Berger is a Principal at Cotchett, Pitre & McCarthy, LLP, where he handles high-profile cases of corporate fraud, including representing whistleblowers in qui tam actions under the federal and California False Claims Acts, individuals who have been wrongfully terminated by their employers, and co-founders who have been squeezed out of successful start-ups.
+Justin handles complex cases across California and around the country.

 Justin has been recognized as one of the top young litigators in California.
 He has been named by the Daily Journal as one of the “Top 40 Under 40” attorneys in California, and was named in The Recorder’s "Lawyers on the Fast Track," as one of the top 50 attorneys in California with less than 10 years of practice.
 Justin has received a California Lawyer Magazine Attorney of the Year (CLAY) Award, and has been named a finalist for Consumer Attorney of the Year three times by the Consumer Attorneys of California.
 Each year since 2013, Justin has been selected as a Northern California “Super Lawyer" by San Francisco Magazine, and from 2009 to 2012, was named as a “Rising Star.”